-Where controlled entities have entered or left the Group during the year, the financial performance of those entities is included only for the period of the year that they were controlled.
-A list of controlled entities is contained in Note 18 to the financial statements.
+Where controlled entities have entered or left the consolidated entity during the year, the financial performance of those entities is included only for the period of the year that they were controlled.

-In preparing the consolidated financial statements, all intragroup balances and transactions between entities in the group have been eliminated in full on consolidation.
+In preparing the consolidated financial statements, all intragroup balances and transactions between entities in the consolidated entity have been eliminated in full on consolidation.